 Fluent in four languages, Saša is also the author of a number of tax editorials and plays an active role in key industry forums.
 His driving passion in establishing ASCC has been to unlock the potential of Serbia as an attractive trade destination for Australian business; a potential that has wider benefits for both the Australian and Serbian communities.

-Stevan is the Vice President of ASCC with over 22 years of airline experience, predominantly working in commercial roles at Qantas, Virgin Australia, Etihad Airways and Air Serbia.
-Stevan is currently the VP for Asia Pacific for Air Serbia.
-He holds a Bachelor and Master of Economics from Macquarie University, Sydney.
+Stevan is the Vice President of the ASCC with over 26 years of Aviation experience, predominantly working in commercial roles at Qantas, Virgin Australia, Etihad Airways and Air Serbia.
+Stevan is current the Executive Manager, Aero Partnerships at Western Sydney Airport.
+He holds a Bachelor and Masters of Economics from Macquarie University, Sydney.

-In 2016, Stevan began lecturing 1st year Bachelor Aviation students at University of NSW in Sydney, Australia.
-Being an Australian with a proud Serbian heritage, the opportunity to assist in the development and growth of trade and commerce between Australia and Serbia via the ASCC was simply too appealing to resist
+Stevan is also been a casual academic at the University of NSW, Sydney, lecturing 2nd year students and also facilitating a number of post graduate courses.
+As a proud Australian of Serbian heritage, the opportunity to assist in the development and growth of trade and commerce between Australia and Serbia via the ASCC was simply too appealing to resist.

-He holds a Master of Business Administration (MBA) from Cardiff Metropolitan University and is a Certified Customs Brokerage Agent.
-A sports enthusiast of Serbian heritage, Goran currently resides in Melbourne, Australia and is committed to bringing his expertise to deepen the economic ties between Serbia and Australia.
+Holds a Master of Business Administration (MBA) from Cardiff Metropolitan University and is a Certified Customs Brokerage Agent.

 Igor is ASCC Director of ASCC Representative Office in Serbia and handles all ASCC activities and communication in Serbia and across Europe where relevant for Chamber’s mission.
 With over 5 years in bilateral trade in Australia and 10 years in media and advertising in Serbia, UK and Middle East,